 Suitable for all ages – come in your spookiest fancy dress!

-There’s lots of fun at Imaginosity Dublin Children’s Museum this Halloween:
+There’s lots of fun at Imaginosity Dublin Children’s Museum this Halloween including:

-Get in the spooky spirit at Dracula’s Disco at The Ark on Bank Holiday Mon 31 Oct 11.30am-2pm with Dracula’s own DJ Will Softly spinning the decks and scratching vinyl.
-He will be spinning all the latest hits for you to enjoy while surrounded by the disco lights of The Ark’s theatre!
+Get in the spooky spirit at Dracula’s Disco on October 30th 2017 from 2pm – 4pm with Dracula’s own DJ Will Softly spinning the decks and scratching vinyl.
+He will be spinning all the latest hits for you to enjoy outdoors at Meeting House Square.
 This fun-packed and energetic DJ set will be perfect for young zombies, ghosts and all music-loving monsters.
-So get on your feet and have a blast!
+So put on your costume, get on your feet and have a blast!
+Suitable for ages 5+, entry is FREE but places are limited, so get there early.

-#7.
-Halloween at Bunratty Castle & Folk Park, Co.
-Clare
+#10.
+Halloween at Bunratty Castle & Folk Park, Clare

 - The terrifying 9ft Grim Reaper that will chill even the bravest of souls.